Home

 }

-Let's try this code to produce an actual image.
+Let's apply this code to generate an actual image.

 $$\lambda_0 + \lambda_1 + \lambda_2 = 1.$$

-We also know that we can compute any value across the surface of the triangle using the following equation:
+Furthermore, we know that any value across the surface of the triangle can be computed using the equation:

-The value that we interpolate in this case is Z which can be anything we want or as the name suggests, the z-coordinate of the triangle's vertices in camera space.
-We can re-write the first equation:
+In this instance, the value we interpolate is Z, which can represent anything we choose, such as the z-coordinate of the triangle's vertices in camera space.
+We can rewrite the first equation as:

 $$\lambda_0 = 1 - \lambda_1 - \lambda_2.$$